mlcommons/ck/docs/mlperf-automation/platform/rpi4-ubuntu.md

 ## Notes

+* [20210816] Grigori updated docs about the power supply and cooling.

 * [20210812] Grigori updated docs to set up swap disk to run TVM with large models.

 * [20210422] Grigori tested ck venv to prepare CK virtual environment